 The usual practice is that the purchaser will be responsible for the payment of the appropriate stamp duty and Lands Titles Office registration fees at the time either the purchaser or their representative arranges stamping and then lodges the documentation for registration at the Lands Titles Office.

 Most transfers of land are charged as detailed below.
 A number of concessions are detailed in the Stamp Duties Act 1923 (for example, the purchase of an off-the-plan apartment which meets certain criteria), and other conveyances may be exempt (for example, transfers from an estate of a deceased person to a beneficiary under the will).
-The calculation of stamp duty on transfers of real property can be very complex and this brief information should only be taken as a guide.

 |Where value of the property conveyed||Amount of Duty|

 |Does not exceed $12,000||$1.00 for every $100 or part of $100|

 |Exceeds $12,000 but not $30,000||$120 plus $2.00 for every $100 or part of $100 over $12,000|